 The feminine and distinctive shape of a cushion cut diamond doesn’t require any embellishment.
 Those seeking a simple, classic design will love the look of a cushion cut diamond in a solitaire setting like the Petite Tapered Trellis Ring.

 The combination of a cushion cut diamond and a halo setting is an especially sought after engagement ring style, perhaps because both the cushion shape and the halo design have a vintage-inspired look.
 These rings, such as the split-shank halo Harmony Ring, look especially romantic in rose gold.
+Explore recently purchased cushion cut halo engagement rings for more inspiration.

 The engraved scrollwork design on the Delicate Antique Scroll Ring makes a perfect accent to the timeless elegance of a cushion cut diamond.